-- This approach includes looking to see if eligible content items are associated with the same brand as the brand associated in the organic search results.
+- This approach includes looking to see if eligible content items are associated with the same brand as the brand associated with the organic search results.

-- If there is a paid result and an organic result that are associated with each other, it may combine the organic search result and the eligible content item into a combined content item, and provide the combined content item as a search result responsive to the request.
+- If there is a paid result and an organic result associated with each other, it may combine the organic search result and the eligible content item into a combined content item and provide the combined content item as a search result responsive to the request.

-When Google decides whether the eligible content item is associated with the same brand as an organic result, it is a matter of determining that one content item is sponsored by an owner of the brand.
+When Google decides whether the eligible content item is associated with the same brand as an organic result, it is a matter of determining that an owner of the brand sponsors one content item.